-You intend to make a tender, juicy burger that is loosely packed.
-As you try to make it neat and tidy, you may end up over handling it.
-In return, you will end up with a tough, dry burger.
-That’s why you should minimize handling it.
+You want to make a tender, juicy burger that’s loosely packed.
+But as you try to prepare it neatly, you may end up over-handling it.
+As a result, you’ll end up with a tough, dry burger.
+That’s why you should minimize your handling time.

-You don’t need magic to make a good-sized, flat-topped burger.
-All you require is first to make a wide patty then put a small dimple on it before cooking it.
-How can you do that?
-Simply press down patty’s center using your fingers.
+You don’t need to be a culinary wizard to make a tasty, flat-topped burger.
+All you have to do is carve out a wide patty, then put a small dimple in the middle before cooking it.
+To do so, simply press down on the patty’s center with your fingers.

-Another cause of the shrinkage is the temperature.
-If the temperature is too high, then shrinkage will increase.
-So, when cooking your burger use moderate heat.
-If you are using a grill, avoid using an open fire instead of a closed lid.
+Another cause of shrinkage is cooking temperature.
+If your grill or stovetop’s temperature is too high, your burger will shrink rapidly.
+So, when cooking your burger, use moderate heat.
+If you’re using a grill, avoid using an open fire instead of a closed lid.

-If you want your burger to retain the flavor and the texture, you must season right before cooking it.
-Otherwise, if you fail to season, you will not have a loose patty; neither will your burger be tender.
+If you want your burger to retain its natural flavor and texture, you must season it right before cooking it.
+Otherwise, you’ll have a loose patty that isn’t tender either.

 Flattening Your Bugger Manually

-Some people think that flattening their burgers using tools such as a spatula will cook faster and get better char marks.
-That’s not the case.
-Instead, you will squeeze the juice out, making your burger shrink and loose shape.
+Some people think that flattening their burgers using tools such as a spatula will make it cook faster and develop better char marks.
+That’s simply not the case.
+Instead of flattening yours, squeeze the juice out so it doesn’t shrink or lose its shape.

 Choose Your Meat

-Buy the meat from the meat vendors who don’t add additives.
-Avoid buying lean meat instead; ensure that it has 80% meat and 20% fat.
-The fat will give it flavor and help it hold together.
-Avoid store-bought meat.
-Instead, ground fresh beef at home with a grinder.
+Buy meat from vendors who don’t use additives.
+Also, avoid buying lean meat.
+Instead, ensure that it’s made up of 80% meat and 20% fat.
+The fat will give your burger flavor and help it hold together.
+Finally, avoid store-bought meat–grind your own fresh beef at home.

-If you are using a charcoal grill, you need to prepare it.
-Light the coal and let it heat until you see ash coating.
-Season your grill grate before placing it on the heat.
+If you’re using a charcoal grill, you’ll need to prepare it first.
+Light the coal and let it heat until you see ash settling on its surface.
+Next, season your grill grate before placing it over the heat.

-Before handling your meat, wash your hand thoroughly to prevent bacteria from interacting with your food.
-Then divide your meat into four parts and shape each portion into a sphere shape.
-Pat the meat and make it flat.
-Ensure that the thickness of your patty does not exceed one inch.
+Before handling your meat, wash your hands thoroughly to prevent bacteria from interacting with your food.
+Then divide your meat into four pieces and shape each one into a sphere.
+Pat the meat and make it flat, and ensure your patties’ thickness does not exceed one inch.
 It should be larger than the burgers’ diameter.

 You can decide to freeze your patties and cook them later if you wish.
 Freezing them will help them maintain their shape and consistency.
 If you want to consume them right away, season both sides with salt and pepper.
-You should not season it in advance and take long before cooking it.
-If you do, the burger will lose its shape since the salt will have dissolved protein.
-Put a dimple in each patty.
+Take care not to season them before cooking them because, if you do, the burgers will lose their shape.
+Finally, put a dimple in each patty.

-Note: In case you have lean meat, you can mix it with bread panade.
-Pick two slices of bread and remove the crust.
-Cover the slices with milk and freeze it.
+Note: If you have lean meat, you can mix it with bread panade.
+First, take two slices of bread and remove their crusts.
+Then cover the slices with milk and freeze them.
 Once the bread absorbs the milk, remove it and squeeze out any excess milk.
-Mash it until it becomes a paste.
+Last of all, mash it until it’s a paste.

 Mix the bread panade with ground beef.
-The bread panade acts as a fat substitute.
+The bread panade will act as a fat substitute.
 You can season it with pepper and salt before placing it on your grill.

-Place the burger on the coal and let it cook for at least 4 minutes.
-Using a long-handled spatula, flip it over and don’t attempt to flatten it.
-After the other side cook for another 4 minutes, your burger should be ready.
-Use the meat thermometer to check the temperature.
-It should be around 160 degrees C. Undercooked meat can harm you since the chances of getting foodborne diseases are high.
+Place your burgers on the coal and let them cook for at least four minutes.
+Using a long-handled spatula, flip them over and don’t attempt to flatten them.
+Let their other sides cook for another four minutes, then they should be ready for consumption.